 For all non-emergency inspections, the Resident shall be given at least two (2) days written notice of the inspection.
-The Housing Inspection staff shall normally perform the unit inspection program of the Chatham Housing Authority unless it is determined that the inspection program is contracted to an outside source.
+The unit inspection program of the Norwood Housing Authority will normally be performed by a member of the maintenance staff and a member of the administrative staff together unless it is determined that the inspection program, or any part thereof, is contracted to an outside source.

 During each inspection, the staff shall perform specified preventive and routine maintenance tasks.
-Any other work items noted at the time of the inspection will be documented on the Chatham Housing Authority inspection form.
-All uncompleted work items shall be converted to a work order within twentyfour hours of the completion of the inspection.
+Any other work items noted at the time of the inspection will be documented on the Norwood Housing Authority inspection form.
+All uncompleted non-emergency work items shall be converted to a work order within forty eight hours of the completion of the inspection.
 The maintenance staff shall endeavor to complete all inspection-generated work items within 30 days of the inspection.

-All Technical Services Staff are responsible for monitoring the condition of dwelling units.
-Whenever a Housing Inspection and/or Maintenance staff member enters a dwelling unit for any purpose, such as completing a resident request for service or accompanying a contractor, he or she shall record on an inspection form any required work he or she sees while in the apartment.
+All Staff are responsible for monitoring the condition of dwelling units.
+Whenever an administrative and/or Maintenance staff member enters a dwelling unit for any purpose, such as completing a resident request for service or accompanying a contractor, he or she shall record on an specified form or an electronic file any required work he or she sees while in the apartment.
 These work items shall also be converted to a service request within twenty-four hours of discovery.

-Nothing in this policy shall prevent any Chatham Housing Authority staff member from reporting any needed work that they see in the regular course of their daily activities.
-Such work items shall be reported to the site manager of the appropriate property.
+Nothing in this policy shall prevent any Norwood Housing Authority staff member from reporting any needed work that they see in the regular course of their daily activities.
+Such work items shall be reported to the Executive Director, the Director of Leasing & Occupancy, or the Maintenance Supervisor or Administrative Assistant.